Lufthansa heist: Heist

-At around 3:00 a.m. on Monday, December 11, 1978, a black Ford Econoline van carrying the six members of the robbery crew pulled up to Building 261, Lufthansa's cargo terminal at Kennedy Airport.
+On Monday, December 11, 1978, at around 3:00 a.m.
+EST (UTC−5), a black Ford Econoline van carrying the six members of the robbery crew pulled up to Building 261, Lufthansa's cargo terminal at Kennedy Airport.
 After cutting the padlock at the gate with a pair of bolt cutters, some of the crew climbed up the stairs of the east tower and entered wearing ski masks and gloves.

-Inside the terminal, John Murray, a senior cargo agent, was the first employee to be taken hostage.
-He was escorted into the lunchroom where five other Lufthansa employees had been on their meal break since 3:00 a.m. and ordered to lie flat on the floor with their eyes closed.
+Inside the terminal, John Murray, a senior cargo agent, was the first Lufthansa employee to be taken hostage.
+He was escorted into the lunchroom where five other employees had been on their meal break since 3:00 a.m. and ordered to lie flat on the floor with their eyes closed.
 Murray was asked who else was in the warehouse.
 He replied that Rudi Eirich, the night shift cargo traffic manager, and Kerry Whalen, a cargo transfer agent, were present.
-Murray was forced to lure Eirich to come upstairs; he joined the rest of the captured employees.
+Murray was forced to lure Eirich upstairs; he joined the rest of the captured employees.

 Outside the terminal, Whalen noticed two unmasked men sitting in a black van parked at the loading ramp as he drove past.
-Whalen parked and walked toward the van.
-One of the men told him to get in the van.
-Whalen attempted to run and screamed for help, but was pistol-whipped and thrown into the van.
+When he approached the van on foot, one of the men instructed him to get in.
+Whalen attempted to run and screamed for help but was pistol-whipped and thrown into the van.
 He was brought inside the building to join the other hostages in the lunchroom.

 Meanwhile, inside the warehouse, employee Rolf Rebmann heard a noise by the loading ramp and went to investigate; he was captured and brought with Whalen to the lunchroom to join the others.
 Some of the robbers took Eirich at gunpoint to the double-door vault.
-They removed 72 fifteen-pound cartons of untraceable money from the vault and placed them inside the van.
+They removed 72 15 lb cartons of untraceable money from the vault and placed them inside the van.

-At 4:21 a.m., the van pulled to the front of the building and the crash car pulled in behind.
-Two gunmen climbed into the van as the others climbed into the Buick.
+At 4:21 a.m., the van pulled to the front of the building and the crew's crash car, a Buick, pulled in behind.
+Two gunmen climbed into the van as the others climbed into the car.
 The employees were told not to call the Port Authority Police until 4:30 a.m., when the first emergency call was recorded.
 The robbers drove to meet Burke at an auto repair shop in Canarsie, Brooklyn, where the boxes of money were removed from the van and placed in the trunks of two automobiles.
 Burke and his son drove off in one car.
-Four others – Manri, McMahon, DeSimone and Sepe – drove away in the second car.
+Four others – Manri, McMahon, DeSimone, and Sepe – drove away in the second car.